rails/rails/guides/source/security.md

   &#108;&#101;&#114;&#116;&#40;&#39;&#88;&#83;&#83;&#39;&#41;>
 ```

 This example pops up a message box.
 It will be recognized by the above sanitize() filter, though.
-A great tool to obfuscate and encode strings, and thus “get to know your enemy”, is the [Hackvertor](https://hackvertor.co.uk/public).
+A great tool to obfuscate and encode strings, and thus "get to know your enemy", is the [Hackvertor](https://hackvertor.co.uk/public).
 Rails' sanitize() method does a good job to fend off encoding attacks.

 #### Examples from the Underground